 The German-language degree program is aimed at young filmmakers from audiovisual creative fields (such as directing, producing, cinematography, editing, sound design, screenwriting, production design) with a strong team spirit, interest in co-creative working methods, artistic research and socially relevant topics.

-A prerequisite for participation in this Master’s program is at least one year of relevant professional experience.
+The prerequisite for participation in this Master’s program is a Bachelor’s degree or an equivalent or higher degree in the field of audiovisual media as well as at least one year of relevant professional experience.

 Degree: Master of Arts (M.A.)